-Charles E. "Chip" Scott is a Professor in the Entertainment Technology Department at NYC College of Technology, where he specializes in lighting and scenic design.
+Charles E. "Chip" Scott is the Chair of the Entertainment Technology Department at NYC College of Technology.
+He is a Professor in the Entertainment Technology Department at NYC College of Technology, where he specializes in lighting and scenic design.
 He was instrumental in the department's founding in 1996.
 He has taught at the college since that first day.
 He designed the Voorhees Theatre and the scene shop.
 Chip designs and produces musicals, plays, dances, and concerts for the college's Theatreworks group.
 Teaching specialties include: lighting programming and design, CAD drafting, monster shop(animated props), technical direction, and stage props.

 Chip has been building scenery, and sometimes chewing on it, since he was five.
 His father would cast him the local college shows, usually as "boy on the steps" of some tride and true theatre classics like Edipus Rex.
 It wasn't until his own college career began that he decided to be the first at the school to major in technical theatre.
 After college he established a commercial scene shop in Highland NY to build shows for the Westchester Broadway Dinner Theatre and the Bardavon Theatre in Poughkeepsie.
 That convinced him that "learning by doing" isn't always the way and he received his MFA in Production design and Technical Direction from the University of Iowa before going on to teach at Coe College in Iowa for a few years.